PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 MATLAB uses parentheses.
 MATLAB is a bit of an outlier here, as most programming languages follow the Python conventions.

-Use of square brackets is a useful convention, as the brackets distinguish indexing from function or method calls.
+Use of square brackets is a helpful convention, as the brackets distinguish indexing from function or method calls.
 This is just one of many Python conventions that improve code readability.

-Sequences are important: they provide built-in types such as strings, lists and tuples.
+Sequences are important to the Python language: they provide built-in types such as strings, lists and tuples.
 And sequences are a building block to many of Python's derived data types such as vectors and arrays.
 We'll cover the built-in sequence types first, and later return to the derived types.

 ### Strings